kean/articles/2016-01-10-immutability-and-builder-pattern.markdown

 @end
 ```

-`Entity` class has no mutable counterpart which means that defensive copying is no longer required.
+`Entity` class has no mutable counterpart, defensive copying is no longer required.
 We also used just two lines of code for an `ID` property.

 ## References